lucidrains/stylegan2-pytorch/README.md

 2. Network capacity - You can decrease the neural network capacity to lessen the memory requirements.
 Just be aware that this has been shown to degrade generation performance.

+If none of this works, you can settle for <a href="https://github.com/lucidrains/lightweight-gan">'Lightweight' GAN</a>, which will allow you to tradeoff quality to train at greater resolutions in reasonable amount of time.

 ## Deployment on AWS

 Below are some steps which may be helpful for deployment using Amazon Web Services.
 In order to use this, you will have